pombredanne/scsc/README.md

 - more Internet access ([OpenNIC](http://www.opennicproject.org/) and [.bit](http://dot-bit.org/Main_Page) domains, [I2P](http://www.i2p2.de/) network, [Tor](https://www.torproject.org/) hidden services)

 *Disclaimer*: this is designed to make you less reliant on public cloud services such as Dropbox, not to make you anonymous.
-Even though using a server set up with this script gives you access to hidden sites, it's not what you should use for serious anonymity.
+SCSC intentionally doesn't provide a setting to use Tor for everything.
+For anonymity, use the Tor Browser Bundle (or even better, Tails) on your local machine.

 ## Setup